Ceremonial pole: Romania

+Precucuteni settlement of Baia–În Muchie (Suceava county, Romania), with some parallels.

 Oceania

 In New Zealand Māori mythology, Rongo – the god of cultivated food, especially the kūmara (sweet potato), a vital food crop – is represented by a god stick called whakapakoko atua.

-In the Cook Islands Cult figures called staff-gods or atua rakau from Rarotonga, apparently combine images of gods with their human descendants.
+In the Cook Islands, Cult figures called staff-gods or atua rakau from Rarotonga, apparently combine images of gods with their human descendants.
 They range in length between 28 inches (71 cm) and 18 feet (5.5 m) and were carried and displayed horizontally.